New requirements are in place for Electrical Labourer card applications and renewals - see below for full details.

 This needs to be in the form of a written reference from your employer to confirm you are employed by that company.
 View more details on what should be included in your reference.
-If you normally work for an employment business or labour agency you should obtain a signed letter from the business to confirm your dates of engagement as an Electrical Labourer.
+If you normally work for an employment business you should obtain a signed letter from the business to confirm your dates of engagement as an Electrical Labourer.

 Where can I find the H&S courses?

 Whilst we can't recommend a particular training provider, here are some good starting points to search for these courses: